10: Biohydrogen - Hydrogenases

 - hydrogenase 3: 2H+ + 2e- → H2

 Figure \(\PageIndex{17}\) below shows a reaction scheme for the production of H2 linked to photosystem I in the chloroplast of microalgae under anaerobic conditions.
-It starts with absorption of a photon by P700, which in the excited state transfers an electron to a 4Fe4S cluster in ferredoxin, which then passes an electron to the HC-cluster and then onto H+.
+It starts with the absorption of a photon by P700, which, in the excited state, transfers an electron to a 4Fe4S cluster in ferredoxin.
+This transfers an electron to the HC-cluster, then to H+.

-A possible mechanism for the formation of H2 in the H clusteris shown below in Figure \(\PageIndex{18}\) below.
+A possible mechanism for forming H2 in the H cluster is shown below in Figure \(\PageIndex{18}\).

 Figure \(\PageIndex{18}\): Proposed mechanistic cycle for hydrogen evolution in the H cluster by [FeFe]-hydrogenase adapted from Lubitz et al. JuanAmaro-Gahete et al., ibid

-Start at the top left which shows the resting oxidized state.
+Start at the top left, which shows the rest of the oxidized state.
 In the enzyme's most oxidized resting system (Hox), the [4Fe4S] cubane is in a 2 + oxidation state while the catalytic subcluster [2Fe] is a mixed-valence FeIFeII state.
-The first one-electron reduction results in the formation of the Hred state, where the [4Fe4S] subcluster is reduced to a 1 + oxidation state.
-Protonation of the N of aza-propane-1,3-dithiolate ligand (adt-N) triggers an intramolecular charge shift to form HredH+ in which the [4Fe4S] cubane is in the 2 + state and the [2Fe] subsite reduced to a homovalent FeIFeI state.
+The first one-electron reduction results in the formation of the Hred state, in which the [4Fe4S] subcluster is reduced to the 1+ oxidation state.
+Protonation of the N of aza-propane-1,3-dithiolate ligand (adt-N) triggers an intramolecular charge shift to form HredH+ in which the [4Fe4S] cubane is in the 2 + state and the [2Fe] subsite is reduced to a homovalent FeIFeI state.
 Subsequent one-electron reduction of the subcluster [4Fe4S] gives rise to the “super-reduced” state HsredH+.
 In the next step of the catalytic cycle, an intermediate hydride state [Hhyd] is formed by an intramolecular proton shift from the adt-N to the distal iron Fd.
 This process is coupled to an electron rearrangement in the [2Fe] subsite, leading to a formal FeIIFeII oxidation state.
-Addition of a second proton coupled to another charge shift from the reduced [4Fe4S] to the [2Fe] subsite either in one or two discrete steps gives rise to [HhydH+] that is characterized by a formal FeIFeII oxidation state.
+The addition of a second proton coupled to another charge shift from the reduced [4Fe4S] to the [2Fe] subsite, either in one or two discrete steps, gives rise to [HhydH+] that is characterized by a formal FeIFeII oxidation state.
 At this point, there is an equilibrium between the HhydH+ and Hox[H2] in which the hydride and the proton are combined into a hydrogen molecule at the distal iron of the system.
 The catalytic cycle is closed by H2 release, returning to the initial Hox configuration.

 A bifurcating [Fe-Fe] hydrogenase from Thermotoga maritima (HydABC)

-This enzyme, functionally a heterododecamer, uses NADH as a source of electrons, which passes electrons to FMN, the bifurcation site, with an electron going to oxidized ferredoxin (Fdox) and another to H+s for reduction to FDRED and H2.
-The enzyme consists of a dimer of a trimer of subunits HydA, HydB, and HydC, with dimer (HydABC)2 interacting with another (HydABC)2 to form a heterododecamer, with both halves acting independently.
+This enzyme, functionally a heterododecamer, uses NADH as a source of electrons, which passes them to FMN, the bifurcation site, with one electron going to oxidized ferredoxin (Fdox) and the other to H+ for reduction to FdRED and H2.
+The enzyme consists of a dimer of trimeric subunits HydA, HydB, and HydC, with each dimer (HydABC)2 interacting with another (HydABC)2 to form a heterododecamer; both halves acting independently.
 The two trimers (HydABC) in the dimer (HydABC)2 are connected by a [4Fe–4S] cluster.
-A flexible loop in the B and A chain has a "closed" and "open" bridge conformation with a nearby Zn2+ important in the loop conformation.
+A flexible loop in the B and A chain has a "closed" and "open" bridge conformation, with a nearby Zn2+ important in the loop conformation.

-Figure \(\PageIndex{19}\) below shows the cryo-EM structure of the HydABC tetramer and the arrangement of the redox cofactors.
+Figure \(\PageIndex{19}\) below shows the HydABC tetramer's cryo-EM structure and the redox cofactors' arrangement.

 Figure \(\PageIndex{19}\): Cryo-EM structure of the HydABC tetramer and arrangement of the redox cofactors.
 Chris Furlan et al. (2022) eLife 11:e79361. https://doi.org/10.7554/eLife.79361.
 Creative Commons Attribution License

-Panel (C) shows the arrangement of redox cofactors within the protein complex, showing two independent identical redox networks (dashed circles); each redox network is composed of iron–sulfur clusters belonging to a Hyd(ABC)2 unit consisting of two strongly interacting HydABC protomers.
+Panel (C) shows the arrangement of redox cofactors within the protein complex, with two independent, identical redox networks (dashed circles); each network comprises iron-sulfur clusters belonging to a Hyd(ABC)2 unit, consisting of two strongly interacting HydABC protomers.

-Panel (D) shows a schematic of the electron transfer network of one of the two identical Hyd(ABC)2 units showing edge-to-edge distances (in Å) between the various cofactors.
+Panel (D) shows a schematic of the electron-transfer network for one of the two identical Hyd(ABC)2 units, with edge-to-edge distances (in Å) between the various cofactors.
 Note that our structure is of apo-HydABC and contains only the [4Fe–4S]H subcluster of the H-cluster.
 The 2H+/H2 interconversion reaction in (B) illustrates the site at which this reaction occurs, but this will only occur in the fully assembled H-cluster, including [2Fe]H.

 Figure \(\PageIndex{20}\) shows an interactive iCn3D modelof the electron-bifurcating [FeFe] hydrogenase from Thermotoga maritima (HydABC) (7P5H), using the same colors as the figure above.